br00kehatfield/content-style-guide/11-writing-for-social-media.html.md

 ## Guidelines

-Our writing for social media should generally follow the style points outlined in the [Voice and tone](/02-voice-and-tone.html.md) and [Grammar and mechanics](/04-grammar-and-mechanics.html.md) sections.
+Our writing for social media should generally follow the style points outlined in the [Voice and tone](/02-voice-and-tone.html.md) and [Grammar and mechanics](/04-grammar-and-mechanics.html.md) [sections] (http://facebook.com) .
 Here are some additional pointers, too.

 ### Write short, but smart